sandeepnkulkarni/dotnetcore-tutorials/docs/02-run-dotnetcore-console-app-in-docker.md

 ## Run docker container

-To run the docker image in, use below command:
+To run the docker image as a container, use below command:

 ```
 docker run hellodocker:1.0 --name hellodocker

 # Output

 Hello Docker!
 ```